iamshishirgaire/IOE-Syllabus-Data/faculties/electrical/5sem/instrumentation_ii.md

-## Syllabus

-**INSTRUMENTATION II**

-**Course Objective:**

-1. Continuation of INSTRUMENTATION I with emphasis on advanced system design and case studies.
-2. To introduce and apply the knowledge of microprocessor, A/D, D/A converter to design Instrumentation system.
-3. To provide the concept on interfacing with microprocessor based system and circuit design techniques.

-**Course Content:**

 1. **Microprocessor Based Instrumentation System (4 hours)**
     * Basic Features of Microprocessor Based System
     * Open Loop and Closed Loop Microprocessor Based System